 Country Arts SA Chief Executive Anthony Peluso said: “Country Arts SA is proudly committed to elevating regional First Nations artists, communities and the stories they want to share.
 As we have seen over the past year the entire world has embraced new ways of communicating, including podcasting which is a platform ideally suited to the telling of complex narratives.
 We are delighted to be working with Riverland Youth Theatre and the SAFC to deliver these workshops.”

 Riverland Youth Theatre Creative Producer Danyon De Buell said “We are delighted to partner in this regional initiative for our First Nations communities to share their stories through digital storytelling.
 This is without a doubt a highlight of our 2021 artistic program.”

 Applicants must identify as Aboriginal and/or Torres Strait Islander, and be from regional and/or remote South Australia, and own or have access to a smartphone, however no prior experience is required.
 Participants can apply as an individual or as a team.

 The workshops will take place in Renmark, South Australia, with travel grants available through Country Arts SA.

-Applications are now open and close on Friday 7 May, 2021.
-The workshops run in two stages over six days from 2-4 June and 16-18 June, 2021.
+DEADLINE EXTENDED: Applications are now open and close on Wednesday 12 May, 2021.
+The workshops run in two stages over six days from 31 May to 2 June and 14-16 June, 2021.